matsengrp/epam/README.md

 ## Terminology

-* An "aaprob" matrix is a matrix that expresses the probability of various child amino acid substitutions for each site.
+* An "aaprob" matrix is a matrix that expresses the probability of various child amino acid substitutions for each site, laid out with sites on the rows and amino acids on the columns.

 ## Use